Purple orchids floating on sunlit water in Maui

 This space is for reconciliation

 Submissions are reviewed with care before being published.
 This is not a space for public confession or self-punishment.
-The intention is repair, release, forgiveness, and love.
+The intention is repair, release, forgiveness, and kindness.

 This is a reflective practice space, not therapy, crisis care, or emergency support.
-If you are in immediate distress, please contact a mental health professional or emergency services.
+If you are in immediate distress, please contact emergency services, a trusted person, or a mental health professional.

 If you are in the United States, you can call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24/7.